Comparison of approaches to characteristic classes of foliations: Comparison of the approaches

-\begin{ex} Let $n=1$.
-The class $[y_1c_1]\in H^3(W_1,{\rm O}(1))$ defines the Godbillon-Vey class $GV\in H^3(S''(X))$.
-If $U\subset\Real$ is the domain of a chart on $X$, and $x_0,x_1,x_2,\dots$ are standard coordinates on $S''(U)$, then $GV$ is given by the form If $X=M/\F$, where $\F$ is a foliation of codimension one on a three-dimensional manifold, then this class may be mapped to a class in $\vH^3(M/\F)$ and to the usual Godbillon-Vey class of $\F$.
-Let $\F$ be the Reeb foliation on the three dimensional sphere.
+Let now $\F$ be a Reeb foliation on the three dimensional sphere.
 It is known that the usual Godbillon-Vey class of $\F$ is trivial in $H^3(S^3)$.
-In \cite{Baz-Gal}, we show that the Godbillon-Vey class of $\F$ is non-trivial in $H^3(S(S^3/\F)/\O1)$.
-It is a challenge to check the (non-)triviality of the Godbillon-Vey class in $\vH^3(S^3/\F)$. \end{ex}
+As it is explained in the Introduction, this class is also trivial in $\vH^3(S^3/\F)$.
+In \cite{BGG} we show that for some specific choice of $\F$, the Godbillon-Vey class is non-trivial in $H^3(S(S^3/\F)/\O1)$.
+Hence, it allows to detect non-diffeomorphic foliations. \end{ex}